 We saw the Recumbent Stone that had been excavated from the pit where it had been placed in medieval times.
 It bad now travelled another couple of hundred yards to take up its new role as a gatepost to a field entrance.
 Here it blended so well with the surroundings that it looked as though it had stood there for centuries.
 And finally, on the other side of the village, we came to the Cove, a mysterious arrangement of three stones, one fallen that appeared to have been set out with line of sight to a hill in the middle distance.
 This too carried earthwork features but they still awaited interpretation.

 These were the stones, but they are just the eroded bones of the monument Much more has been learned by the application of modem technology.
 The land surface that looks so temptingly humpty and bumpy is in fact largely the product of geology and modern farming activity.
-But it has been penetrated by geophysical survey which has revealed two startling circular features, both centered on the same point as the Great Circle.
+But it has been penetrated by geophysical survey which has revealed two startling circular features, both centred on the same point as the Great Circle.